remvze/moodist/README.md

 ## Support Moodist

-Give a ⭐ if you liked this project.
+⭐ Give a star if you liked this project.

 ☕ [Buy Me a Coffee](https://buymeacoffee.com) to help me maintain Moodist.